Family Christian Counseling Center

-Answers to questions you may have about FCCC
+Answers to questions you may have about counseling.

 Why Christian Counseling?

 Life is full of uncertainties.
-The one true Constant in life is God.
+The one true constant in life is God.
 His promises are everlasting and He never breaks a promise.
-All of our counselors have faith in God and rely on the Holy Spirit for wisdom and advice.
-We not only pray for wisdom, but we also encourage our clients to pray.
-We often pray with our clients if they would like us to.
-What we have found is that when a client realizes that God is there as a comfort and healer rather than a judge, their outlook on life changes and they begin to hope again.
+We have faith in God and rely on the Holy Spirit for wisdom and advice.
+We not only pray for wisdom, but also encourage patients to pray if they choose.
+We pray with patients if they would like us to.
+What we have found is that when a patient realizes that God is there as a comfort and healer rather than a judge, their outlook on life changes and they begin to hope again.
 And God still works miracles in lives every day.

-When is the right time for seeking counseling?
+When is the right time to seeking counseling?

 I'm worried that my child will be reluctant to go off with a counselor without me.
 What should I do?